Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Collect all completed papers.

-- Check which students were able to correctly represent and label the locations of their communities.
+- Check which students were able to correctly represent and label the locations of their communities during their partner discussion and whole-group sharing.

 Review and closing(10 minutes)